Home Entertainment in Vancouver Vancouver Theatre Companies and Theatre Venues Vancouver’s Queen Elizabeth Theatre

 Queen Elizabeth Theatre’s Interior

-Inside the Queen Elizabeth people are often impressed with the majestically high ceiling, the comfy looking chairs, and the large balconies and stage.
+People are often impressed with the theatre’s majestically high ceiling, the comfy looking chairs, and the large balconies and stage.
 The place isn’t as fancy as the Orpheum, but it’s still pretty nice.

-In the theatre there are four types of sections you can sit in.
+There are four types of sections you can sit in.
 These include the orchestra which is the closest you can get to the stage.
 The mezzanine is still on the main floor but a little further from the front.
 Third, there is the dress circle which is the overhang of the balcony that can also be quite close to the stage.
 And fourth, the balcony is the higher level that is fairly far from the stage, but still with reasonably good views.

 Queen Elizabeth Plaza

 The plaza outside the Queen Elizabeth Theatre is sometimes used for community events.
 The plaza’s official name is šxʷƛ̓exən Xwtl’a7shn which means “a place one is invited to” in the local Indigenous languages.
-When spoken, the name is pronounced more or less as “Hoot-awe-shen” or “Hoot-lacken”.
+When spoken, the name is pronounced more or less as “Hoot-awe-shen” or “Hoot-lacken.”

 Theatre Advice